 In addition to those discussed above, there are two reductions for new business worthy of comment.
 The first is that the first year tax application taxpayers enjoy a 50% reduction in settlement fee, with which the effective rate would be 5% with respect to the tax base (benefits).

 The second, on the other hand, benefits SMEs and micro-enterprises.
-And it is that for the taxpayers of this tax that are constituted as new entrepreneurs of a new business or professional activity and who have income less than 100,000 euros, the tax rate applicable during the First 3 years of activity it is:
+And it is that for the taxpayers of this tax that are constituted as new entrepreneurs of a new business or professional activity and obtain some profits less than 100,000 euros, the tax rate applicable during the First 3 years of activity it is:

 - 5% for the part of the tax base between 0 and 50,000 euros.